8trien/new/index.md

 ---
-title: About Alembic
+title: Binhminh Knowledge
 feature_text: |
-  ## Alembic
+  ## Binhminh
-  A Jekyll boilerplate theme designed to be a starting point for any Jekyll website
+  A website for more information
 feature_image: "https://cdn.pixabay.com/photo/2021/06/04/04/52/04-52-25-709_960_720.png"
 excerpt: "Alembic is a starting point for projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---